Goods and services tax (GST) is a very significant cost required to be considered in virtually all transactions.

 GST is also an identified area of focus for the Australian Taxation Office, both in terms of GST audits and because the Australian Taxation Office regards itself as being in a ‘testing’ phase of highly technical aspects of the GST law.

-Our taxation group includes lawyers who combine specialist GST knowledge with wider taxation and commercial skills to enable them to provide GST advice in combination with a consideration of other taxation and commercial effects, which is ideal for businesses contemplating any major transactions.
+Our taxation group includes lawyers who combine expert GST knowledge with wider taxation and commercial skills to enable them to provide GST advice in combination with a consideration of other taxation and commercial effects, which is ideal for businesses contemplating any major transactions.